jhpyle/docassemble/_docs/config.md

 `debug: False`, you should change `default interview` to one of your own interviews.

+## <a name="development site is protected"></a>Whether error messages should appear in the web browser

+By default, error messages that relate to the YAML source code display in the browser if the user is logged in and has `admin` or `developer` privileges, but otherwise they only display in the `docassemble.log` file.
+If you have a development server with [`debug`] set to `True` that is not accessible to the internet, you might wish for these error messages to display in the browser even if the user is anonymous or does not have `admin` or `developer` privileges.
+If so, you can set `development site is protected` to `True`, and then all users will see these informational error messages.

+{% highlight yaml %}
+development site is protected: True
+{% endhighlight %}

 ## <a name="allow demo"></a>Allowing sample interviews in production mode

 By default, when `debug` is `False`, users without the privileges of